Dan Aykroyd: Other film and television work

 Aykroyd's directorial debut was 1991's Nothing but Trouble starring Demi Moore, Chevy Chase, John Candy, and Aykroyd, sporting a bulbous prosthetic nose.
 The film was a critical and box-office flop, and Aykroyd won a second Razzie for Worst Supporting Actor.
 Most of Aykroyd's other films in the 1990s were similarly poorly received, including Chaplin (1992), Coneheads (1993, also based on a SNL skit), North (1994), Exit to Eden (1994), Canadian Bacon (1995), Getting Away with Murder (1996), and Blues Brothers 2000 (1998).
 Four exceptions were My Girl (1991), which starred Jamie Lee Curtis and Macaulay Culkin; Sneakers (1992), which starred Robert Redford; Tommy Boy (1995), which starred SNL alumni David Spade and Chris Farley, in which Aykroyd played the role of Ray Zalinsky; and Grosse Pointe Blank (1997), in which Aykroyd had a well-received role as a rival hit man.

 In 1994, Aykroyd made a guest appearance in an episode of the sitcom The Nanny as a refrigerator repairman.
 In 1997, he starred as an Episcopal priest in the ABC sitcom Soul Man, which lasted two seasons.
 In 1998, he voiced the role of Chip, a wasp, in the DreamWorks Animation film Antz.

 In 2001, Aykroyd starred in the Woody Allen film The Curse of the Jade Scorpion.
-Most of his subsequent film roles have tended to be small character parts in big-budget productions, such as a father in Loser (2000), a signals analyst in Pearl Harbor (2001), a neurologist in 50 First Dates (2004), an annoying neighbor in Christmas with the Kranks (2004), and a fire captain in I Now Pronounce You Chuck & Larry (2007).
+Most of his subsequent film roles have tended to be small character parts in big-budget productions, such as a father in Loser (2000), Governor Lewis in Evolution (2001), a signals analyst in Pearl Harbor (2001), a neurologist in 50 First Dates (2004), an annoying neighbor in Christmas with the Kranks (2004), and a fire captain in I Now Pronounce You Chuck & Larry (2007).

 In 2009, Aykroyd and Ramis wrote and appeared in Ghostbusters: The Video Game, which also featured Bill Murray, Ernie Hudson, Annie Potts, William Atherton, and Brian Doyle-Murray.
 In 2010, he played the voice of the title character, Yogi Bear, in the live-action/CGI-animated-film Yogi Bear.
 That same year, Aykroyd and Chevy Chase guest-starred in the Family Guy episode "Spies Reminiscent of Us", an homage to Spies Like Us.